programs-forensic-engineering-990x358

 • Application requirements: official transcripts from a bachelor’s program (e.g., civil engineering, mechanical engineering, structural engineering) with a competitive GPA (e.g., >3.0), proof of specific coursework (e.g., physics, geometry, certain design courses, etc.), personal statement, interview (in-person or web-based), letter(s) of recommendation, Graduate Record Examination (GRE) scores, TOEFL scores for non-native speakers of English, and an application fee.

-• Common courses: forensic structural engineering; advanced concepts in failure analysis and forensic engineering; construction industry law; earthquake and wind engineering; advanced design of steel structures; bridge design; soil mechanics; foundation engineering.
+• Common courses: forensic structural engineering, advanced concepts in failure analysis and forensic engineering, construction industry law, earthquake and wind engineering, advanced design of steel structures, bridge design, soil mechanics, and foundation engineering.

 • Sample program: Columbia University

 Columbia University’s Department of Civil Engineering and Engineering Mechanics offers a master of science program in civil engineering and engineering mechanics.
 This 30-credit program allows students to choose from several concentration options.
 One such concentration is in forensic (structural) engineering.
-In order to prepare graduates for the eventual practice of forensic structural engineering, this concentration acquaints graduates with various forensic engineering aspects providing them with the basics for the investigation of failures and helping them in understanding some of the pertinent legal aspects.
+To prepare graduates for the eventual practice of forensic structural engineering, this concentration acquaints graduates with various forensic engineering aspects, providing them with the basics for investigating failures and helping them understand some of the pertinent legal aspects.

-The curriculum includes courses such as prevention and resolution of construction disputes; construction industry law; forensic structural engineering; structural failures: cases, causes, and lessons learned; principles of construction techniques; managing civil infrastructure systems; and geotechnical engineering fundamentals.
+The curriculum includes courses on the prevention and resolution of construction disputes, construction industry law, forensic structural engineering, structural failures: cases, causes, and lessons learned, principles of construction techniques, managing civil infrastructure systems, and geotechnical engineering fundamentals.

 • Location: New York, NY